OCD

 Recognizing OCD Symptoms in Children

-To recognize OCD symptoms in children a parent needs to keep a close look on their kid’s daily activities.
+To recognise OCD symptoms in children a parent needs to keep a close look on their kid’s daily activities.
 OCD symptoms manifest differently in each child.

 Common Obsessions in Pediatric OCD